ray-project/ray/doc/source/serve/monitoring.md

 2022-08-10 22:59:00,979	SUCC scripts.py:315 -- Deployed successfully.
 ```

-`serve run` prints out a few log messages immediately.
+`serve run` prints a few log messages immediately.
 Note that a few of these messages start with identifiers such as

 ```
 (ServeController pid=63881)